jonasw234/shellver/README.md

 - No longer use Google DNS to find out LAN IP
 - Remove `requests` dependency
 - Automatically use `sudo` if needed
+- Included support for [pwncat](https://github.com/calebstewart/pwncat)
+- Try to bind only to the interface that was selected at the start
+- Show only Windows reverse shells if invoked with [rlwrap](https://linux.die.net/man/1/rlwrap), only Linux reverse shells if [pwncat](https://github.com/calebstewart/pwncat) is selected as listener
+- Some more listeners and msfvenom payloads
 - Probably a bunch more stuff I’m currently forgetting
-- Included support for [pwncat](https://github.com/calebstewart/pwncat)

 # Example
 `shellver shell`